graniticio/granitic/doc/tutorial/008-shared-validation.md

     id = ${ID}
 ```

-The last step is to add the following to your <code>components.json</code> file:
+The last step is to register this new checker as a component by adding the following to your `comp-def/common.json` file:

 ```json
 "artistExistsChecker": {